Births, Deaths, Marriages, and Relationships Registration Act 2021: Legislative history

-The Bill passed its first reading on 5 December 2017 and was referred to the Governance and Administration Committee.
+The bill passed its first reading on 5 December 2017 and was referred to the Governance and Administration Committee.

-On 12 August 2021, the Bill passed its second reading with support from all parties represented in the New Zealand Parliament.
+On 12 August 2021, the bill passed its second reading with support from all parties represented in the New Zealand Parliament.

 The bill was unanimously approved by Parliament on its third reading on 9 December 2021.
-The Bill received Royal Assent on 15 December 2021.
+The bill received royal assent on 15 December 2021.
 The regulation-making powers came into force the following day.
-The remainder of the act, apart from three clauses, will come into force no later than 15 June 2023.
+The remainder of the act, apart from three clauses, came into force no later than 15 June 2023.
 The three remaining clauses will come into force on 15 December 2024.

 Responses

 On 10 August 2018, the Human Rights Commission welcomed the Government Administration Committee's efforts to make it easier for transgender and non-binary individuals to update sex details on birth certificates.
-The bill has also been supported by the Māori Women's Welfare League and the National Council of Women of New Zealand.
+The bill was also supported by the Māori Women's Welfare League and the National Council of Women of New Zealand.

 In 2018, the feminist advocacy group Speak Up for Women was formed to oppose the sex self-identification clauses within the Births, Deaths, Marriages, and Relationships Registration Bill.
 The group has been criticised as transphobic by critics and faced difficulty in hosting meetings at municipal venues in Auckland, Palmerston North, Christchurch, Dunedin, Lower Hutt, and Wellington.
 In late June 2021, the High Court in Auckland ruled that Speak Up for Women was allowed to hold their meeting at an Auckland Council facility on the ground that it was not a hate group.
 The group's meetings in Nelson and Dunedin were picketed by transgender rights supporters.